-To install these modules on the SBC-490 is a quick and simple operation.
+To install these modules on the SBC-492 is a quick and simple operation.
 The following steps show how to mount the PC/104 modules:

-- Step1 Remove the SBC-490 from your system paying particular attention to the safety instructions already mentioned above. - Step2 Make any jumper or link changes required to the CPU card now.
-Once the PC/104 module is mounted you may have difficulty in accessing these. - Step3 Normal PC/104 modules have "male" connectors and mount directly onto the main card.
-However, for reasons that ensure better bus matching, the connectors on the SBC-490 and the PC/104 module are both "female".
-For this reason you need to plug-in a "malemale" adapter connecter (included with the SBC-490).
+Step1 Remove the SBC-492 from your system.
+Pay particular attention to the safety instructions already mentioned above.

+Step2 Make any jumper or link changes required to the CPU card now.
+Once the PC/104 module is mounted you may have difficulty in accessing these.

+- Step3 Normal PC/104 modules have "male" connectors and can be mounted directly onto the main card.
+However, for reasons that ensure better bus matching, the connectors on the SBC-492 and the PC/104 module are both "female".
+For this reason you need to plug-in a "male-male" adapter (included with the SBC-492).
 Please refer to the following PC/104 module mounting diagram on the following page.
-After this is in place you then have the correct mounting connector to your PC/104 module.
+After this is in place you then have the correct mounting connector to accept your PC/104 module. - Step4 Mount the PC/104 module onto the CPU card.
+Do this by pressing the module firmly but carefully onto the mounting connectors. - Step5 Secure the PC/104 module onto the CPU card using the four mounting spacers and srews.